leoba/ebooks/README.md

 # ebooks
 Scripts for generating html files (which can then be loaded into Calibre to create ebooks) from OPenn and The Digital Walters.
+Doug Emery (demery) helped quite a lot, particularly on the Walters file.

 This repository contains two files: ebook-generation-OPenn.xsl and ebook-generation-Walters.xsl.
 These files generate simple HTML files, pulling descriptive metadata from the TEI manuscript descriptions (against which they are processed) and creating a list of images in the manuscript.